kali/lackr/README.md

 - better control over caching: we needed a robust and efficient way of using Varnish servers RAM.
 We wanted a consistent hash ring.
-- error management: when something wrong was happening deep inside the Ruby on Rails, the page being composed in an unbuffered way lead to really ugly error pages
+- error management: when something wrong was happening deep inside the Ruby on Rails, the page being composed in an unbuffered way lead to really ugly error pages.

-We also wanted to be able to solve efficiently, without jumping though dozens of hoops, some of the key issues in the application.
-We were thinking about things like generating signed urls for our images, verifying sessions tokens, ...
+We also wanted to be able to solve efficiently, without jumping through dozens of hoops, some of the key issues in the application.
+We were thinking about things like generating signed urls for our images, verifying sessions tokens, etc.
 As writing application code in Varnish or nginx, both in C with complex concurrency approaches, was not appealing to us, we started thinking about a more developper friendly java layer somewhere in between the internet and Varnish.